Becky1303/alx-low_level_programming/0x03-debugging/README.md

-The directory describes the process of finding and fixing errors in software that prevents it from running correctly
+The directory describes the process of debugging